tafadzwagonera/dutu/README.rst

 Dutu Dependency Injection (DI) container is a small PHP container for PHP 5.3.x developed as part of Dutu Core (core libraries for the upcoming Dutu framework).
-Dutu (DI) or simply Dutu (not to be confused with the Dutu framework on which it is meant for), influenced by Fabien Pontencier's Pimple_, was designed to be intuitive, scalable and flexible.
+Dutu (DI) or simply Dutu (not to be confused with the Dutu framework for which it is meant for), influenced by Fabien Pontencier's Pimple_, was designed to be intuitive, scalable and flexible.